Antique Bakery

 Antique Bakery (西洋 骨董 洋菓子店, Seiyō Kottō Yōgashiten) is a Japanese manga series written and illustrated by Fumi Yoshinaga.
 The slice of life series follows the lives of four men who work in a pâtisserie.
 It was originally serialized in the manga magazine Wings from 1999 to 2001, and collected into four tankōbon volumes published by Shinshokan; a spin-off dōjinshi (self-published manga) series has also been produced.

 The series has been adapted multiple times: as a live-action television drama that aired on Fuji TV in 2001, as a four-volume audio drama released from 2002 to 2003, and as a television anime series produced by Nippon Animation and Shirogumi that aired on Fuji TV's Noitamina programming block in 2008.
 Two international adaptions – the 2008 South Korean live-action film Antique, and the 2021 Thai live-action television series Baker Boys – have also been produced.
 Antique Bakery and its adaptations have been critically acclaimed: the manga won a Kodansha Manga Award for best shōjo manga and the Japanese television drama won both the Nikkan Sports Drama Grand Prix and multiple Television Drama Academy Awards.
-The Antique Bakery manga was licensed for an English-language release by Digital Manga Publishing in 2005 and Nozomi Entertainment distributed the anime adaptation in North America.
+The Antique Bakery manga was licensed for an English-language release by Digital Manga Publishing in 2005 and AnimEigo distributed the anime adaptation in North America.